GEOG 370 Quantitative Methods in Geography

 Late work

 All items are due on the date specified on the schedule (usually Fridays) at 5:00 PM.
-Late work is not accepted in this course.
+It is expected that assignments will be completed by the deadline.
 However, there is a 48 hour extension period in which material may be turned in without penalty.
+Assignments are usually graded on Monday, and there is no need to contact me if your assignment was submitted late (after 5:00 PM) but before the dropbox closed.
 After this extension period, the Canvas drop box will close and will not be reopened.
 Don’t get into the habit of abusing the extension time!
-There will not be consideration of any additional extension time over the weekend for technical issues, travel, having to take a roommate to urgent care, or other reasons.
+There will not be consideration of any additional extension time over the weekend for technical issues, travel, having to take a roommate to urgent care, or other reasons, but if you run into those issues before 5:00 PM on Friday, you still have some time to complete the assignment.

-That said, each student is eligible for one “mulligan” assessment throughout the semester.
-This means that you can turn in one assessment after its dropbox is closed and still receive full credit.
-The mulligan dropbox closes at 5:00 PM on the last class period of the university calendar before finals week.
+That said, each student is eligible for one “amnesty” assignment throughout the semester.
+This means that you can turn in one item after its dropbox is closed and still receive full credit.
+The amnesty dropbox closes at 5:00 PM on the last class period of the university calendar before finals week.
 This will usually be the Friday before finals week.
-If you use the mulligan option, be sure the title of the assessment is clearly visible.
+If you use the amnesty option, be sure the title of the assignment is clearly visible.

 Classroom etiquette